ozyurtf/cpu-scheduler/README.md

 Producer(T item) {
     wait(&empty); // Decrement the value of the empty semaphore by one.
 If the value of the empty semaphore was 0 before this decrementation, this means that there is no empty slot in the buffer.
 In this case, the producer process will be blocked and added to the empty semaphore's wait queue.

-    wait(&mutex); // Lock the mutex to ensure exclusive access to the shared buffer.
+    wait(&mutex); // Lock the mutex to ensure exclusive access to the shared buffer before putting a new item to it.

     buffer[widx] = item; // Put an item into the next available empty slot in the buffer widx = (widx + 1) % N; // Update the index of the next available empty slot (using modulo to wrap around)

     signal(&mutex); // Unlock the mutex after putting an item into the buffer.

     signal(&full); // Increment the value of the full semaphore by one.
-If the value of the full semaphore was larger than or equal to N before this incrementation, this means that the buffer was full, and a consumer process waiting on the full semaphore will be unblocked and added to the ready queue.
+If the value of the full semaphore was larger than or equal to N before this incrementation, this means that the buffer was full, and a consumer waiting on the full semaphore will be unblocked and added to the ready queue.
 }

 Consumer(T &item) {